kubernetes-sigs/gateway-api/geps/gep-2648/index.md

 This pattern enables different conditions to be set for different "Ancestors" of the target resource.
-This is particularly helpful for policies that may be implemented by multiple controllers or attached to resources with different capabilities.
+This is particularly helpful for policies that may be implemented by multiple controllers or attached to resources with different effects or capabilities.
+For example a Policy that could attach to Route or Service to set load balancing properties may be reconciled by multiple controllers, and so needs further namespacing of its status.
 This pattern also provides a clear view of what resources a policy is affecting.

 For the best integration with community tooling and consistency across the broader community, we recommend that all implementations transition